Stony-Brook-Solar-Racing/BoatScreenApp/README.md

 2. Pull the most recent pushes using ```$ git pull```
 3. Make a branch with ```$ git checkout -b <branch_name>```
 5. Make your changes and push in your branch
-6. Make a pull request and set angelatom as reviewer